-- Specify the IP address for the server.
+- Specify the IP address for the server. - To use the default option, press Enter.
+You can also enter a different IP address, then press Enter.
+If IP address binding is used, the server's license must be generated with this IP address as the binding. - Specify the IP address of the Management Server that controls this server.
 To use the default option, press Enter.
-You can also enter a different IP address, then press Enter. - 2) Specify the IP address of the Management Server that controls this server.
+You can also enter a different IP address, then press Enter.
+If there are multiple Management Servers, enter the IP addresses as a comma-separated list. - Specify the IP address for the Log Server to which the server sends its log data.
 To use the default option, press Enter.
 You can also enter a different IP address, then press Enter.

-If there are multiple Management Servers, enter the IP addresses as a comma-separated list. - 3) Specify the IP address for the Log Server to which the server sends its log data.
-To use the default option, press Enter.
-You can also enter a different IP address, then press Enter. - 4) To install the server as a service, enter \underline{y} .
-Otherwise, enter \underline{y} .
-When installed as a service, the server starts automatically.
+To install the server as a service, enter Y. Otherwise, enter N. When installed as a service, the server starts automatically.